Romy and Michele's High School Reunion: Plot

 When they arrive at the reunion, Romy leaves Michele asleep in the car, and Michele dreams that she and Romy each separately claim to reunion attendees to have invented Post-its without the help of the other.
 She begins a romance with Sandy, who is now wealthy and attractive, and Romy gets together with Billy.
-The two refuse to speak to each other for decades until Romy is on her deathbed; Michele calls her to make amends, but they rehash old arguments and the dream ends with Romy's death.
+The two refuse to speak to each other for decades until Romy is on her deathbed; Michele calls her to make amends, but they rehash old confrontations and the dream ends with Romy's death.

 Michele wakes up and enters the real reunion.
 The A-group are all pregnant, and Christie is married to Billy and has two children already.
 Romy starts to tell the Post-it story, but Heather arrives and unintentionally reveals the lie by telling everyone the real inventor's name.
 Christie and her friends taunt Romy, who runs out of the room.
 Michele comforts her and the pair reconcile, deciding to be themselves instead of trying to impress others.
 They change into brightly colored homemade outfits and return to the reunion.

-Christie makes fun of their clothes, but Lisa Luder, a former A-group girl who is now a fashion editor for Vogue, approves of the outfits; Lisa coolly dismisses Christie's objections and the rest of the A-group women abandon her.
+Christie makes fun of their clothes, but Lisa Luder, a former A-group girl who is now a fashion editor for Vogue, approves of the outfits; Lisa coolly dismisses Christie's objections and the rest of the A-group girls abandon her.

 Sandy, now wealthy and successful, arrives via helicopter.
 He confesses that he still loves Michele and asks her to dance with him.
 Michele agrees, as long as Romy can dance with them.
 Their dance receives huge applause, and Sandy escorts them to his helicopter.
 On their way out, they encounter Billy, who is unhappy in his marriage to Christie and boorishly hits on Romy.
 As turnabout for the trick he and Christie played on her at their prom, she convinces him to return to his hotel room to wait for her, but instead leaves the reunion with Michele and Sandy in the latter's helicopter.